chriswrightdesign/websites-for-non-jerks/README.md

 - Are you embracing progressive enhancement for devices and browsers with less features?
 [Progressive enhancement](http://adactio.com/journal/1700/), [Progressive enhancement, it's about the content](http://cognition.happycog.com/article/progressive-enhancement-its-about-the-content)
 - Have you trapped visitors in iframe purgatory on tap gesture devices?
 [Responsive iframe](http://npr.github.io/responsiveiframe/)
 - Have you trapped visitors in infinite scrolling hell?
 [Why infinite scrolling sucks](http://frontand.de/why-infinite-scrolling-sucks/)
+- If you use pagination, do you allow users to view all?
+[Users' pagination preferences and 'View all'](http://www.nngroup.com/articles/item-list-view-all/)

 ##4.
 Forms and Form controls